 Bonus Tip: Steaks continue to cook while resting so use the temperature guide

 Another tip, that I’m adding is to remember that while the steak rests, it will continue to cook so taking it out using the guidelines above is the best way to not overdo it!

 Absolutely!
-This would also go well with any steak that you prefer.
+One of the great thing about this (and any) surf & turf recipe is being able to use any steak that you prefer.
 I’d recommend using top sirloin steaks, which is the meat that I used in Ranch Spiced Steaks.
 Regardless of the steaks that you use, you can use the guide with the cook times that appears above.